Add a schedule entry for a campaign or campaign sequence

 Click the Schedule tab.

 For purpose of example, suppose that you are an outbound dialing administrator in Indianapolis, Indiana.
-Your goal is to dial contacts in Honolulu, Hawaii from 8:00 a.m. to 5:00 pm Honolulu time, Monday through Friday, to conduct a customer satisfaction survey.
+Your goal is to dial contacts in Honolulu, Hawaii, from 8 a.m. to 5 p.m.
+Honolulu time, Monday through Friday, to conduct a customer satisfaction survey.

 The Month, Week, and Day buttons set the duration of time displayed in the calendar view.

-Since our example calls for scheduling a contiguous range of days, it is easiest method is to select a Month view.
+Since our example calls for scheduling a contiguous range of days, the easiest method is to select a Month view.
 This view allows an administrator to configure a range of days at once.
 Click the Month button.

 Define an entry by clicking a time slot in the calendar, or click and drag to select a time span.